 They can and should embrace technology.
 A roundtable of accounting technology experts convened by the Journal of Accountancy two years ago noted how artificial intelligence could be deployed to automate tasks and help deliver analytics that will allow new insights for auditors.
 In a fraud context, AI can help auditors comb large data sets to search for anomalies.
 Machine learning can be deployed to analyze transactions and assess them based upon their risk—reducing the need for less effective and more time-consuming manual samples of transactions.

 CPAs and firms who fail to use technology simply increase their legal risks.
-A plaintiff’s attorney pursuing accountant malpractice claim is bound to ask an expert witness whether an auditor’s failure to use available technology in its audit violated the standard of care.
+A plaintiff’s attorney pursuing an accountant malpractice claim is bound to ask an expert witness whether an auditor’s failure to use available technology in its audit violated the standard of care.

 Firms that know they are lagging behind in their understanding and adoption of technology have options as well.
 They can engage a technology-savvy forensic specialist trained to spot fraud to assist in the audit process.
 A specialist can supplement the audit firm’s traditional expertise and give it greater comfort that it has done all it can to root out fraud.
 Not only is this good client service—but it’s a strong preventative measure in helping avoid later legal issues.